numbersmatter/math-rock-stack/README.md

 ```

 ## Status
 This stack is currently in alpha.
 I was looking for Firebase and GCP stack and could not find one so here is the setup I got working for me.
+Parts of this README I borrowed from k-pop and indie stack README's because I wanted some consistency following patterns.
+So if any of this is README is wrong it is because I learned it from Jason!
+I kid, it is because this is an alpha version and I am copying and pasting.
+But you can Learn With Jason, @LearnWithJason.
+Good Stuff!!

 ## What's in the stack